mullvad/browser-extension/CONTRIBUTING.md

-# How to contribute to the Mullvad Privacy Companion extension
+# How to contribute to the Mullvad Browser Extension extension

-The Mullvad Privacy Companion is open sourced for many reasons, but primarily
+The Mullvad Browser Extension is open sourced for many reasons, but primarily

 - we believe the sharing of knowledge will advance the world more quickly and help it to become a better place